brpandey/chat/README.md

 * Notice ---> A (anna) -> B (bobby) -> C (carmen) -> A (anna)

-* anna can privately chat with either bobby and carmen
+* anna can privately chat with either bobby or carmen

-* bobby can privately chat with either anna and carmen
+* bobby can privately chat with either anna or carmen

-* carmen can privately chat with either anna and bobby
+* carmen can privately chat with either anna or bobby

 <p float="left">
   <img src='images/chat3.png' width='845' height='450'/>